 Install Miniconda3

-Download the installer
+Download the installer.
+Depending on your browser, you may be prompted to open the file or save.
+Select “Save File.”

 In your open Terminal:

 cd ~/Downloads && bash ./Miniconda3-py39_4.9.2-MacOSX-x86_64.sh

+Note: if you get the error message (-bash: bash: command not found), try pasting in the command

+export PATH=/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin

+into terminal.
+Press Enter and then re-enter the command to install Miniconda3.

 Hit Enter to review the license agreement.
 Hold Enter until prompted for ‘yes’ or ‘no’, to scroll through quickly.
 Or read it if you care to (Enter advances by one line).
 Enter ‘yes’ to agree to the license.
 Hit Enter to accept the default installation location.
 Enter ‘yes’ to allow conda initialization.
+When you are finished, close this terminal because you will be located in the Downloads folder.
+You can also navigate up to the main user directory.

 NOTE: I might have got some specifics wrong here, but the gist is to just follow the instructions and accept defaults.